embedeep/Free-TPU/README.md

 # FREE TPU (under construction)
-Free TPU IP for FPGA (default Xilinx Zynq-7020), More detail at http://www.embedeep.com
+***Free TPU*** is the free version of a commercial TPU design for Deep Learning Inference applicaitons, which can deploy at any FPGA device including Xilinx Zynq-7020 (a good choice for production).
+Actually, not just only a TPU logic design, the ***Free TPU*** also include a Deep Learning Inference Framework ***supprting all caffe layers***, which can run at any ARM CPU (such as the ARM A9 of Zynq-7020).
+TPU and CPU co-work with each other under the schedule of the Deep Learning Inference Framework (any order of alternation).
+Then, you can do anything you want with *FREE!* (we release the ***Free TPU*** with MIT LICENSE).
+More details, please visit http://www.embedeep.com

-### Supporting Layers
+## Supporting Layers
 Layer Type|Device|Limitation|Notes
 :---:|:---:|:---:|:---:
 Convolution|TPU|kernal<=32,stride<=8